For a constructive

 Our approach

-Data unfolds its maximum value when we view it as a common good ("commons").
-For this to happen, there needs to be an exchange between all stakeholders on an equal footing.
-The rights of users must be a particular focus here: Every person needs a copy of the data they have generated - and should be able to dispose of its further use independently.
+Data unfolds its maximum value when we consider it as a common good (\"Commons\").
+For this to happen, there needs to be an exchange between all actors on an equal footing.
+The rights of users must be a particular focus: Every person needs a copy of the data they have generated – and should be able to independently control its further use.